L0za007/HPC/README.md

 # HPC
-This repo contains important information to start working on the following HPC servers: arc, bede, and jade2
+This repo contains important information to start working on the following HPC servers:
+* ARC
+* Bede
+* Jade2
+Please feel free to add any important information that could help others